Saturday, October 26, 2019

 Spreading hatred against minorities especially immigrants.
 Many Americans think their country should be white, but in truth diversity is strength and they need immigrants to keep growing.

-Supposedly some people believe Trump is hurt that anyone would question his legitimacy and feels threatened by the suggestion that Russian helped him.
+Supposedly some people believe Trump is hurt that anyone would question his legitimacy and feels threatened by the suggestion that Russia helped him.
 Maybe so, but nonetheless Russians seem to influence decisions.
 They are the ones who want to break up international co-operation.

 Vested interests are put in positions of power over finance, consumer protection and the environment.